 The Regal has been an integral part of the East Cork community since its opening and many locals have spent time working there.
 Local man Mikey Roche, pictured above, was one of the cinema’s longest serving employees and worked for a total of 69 years as a projectionist.

-Over the last year, the Regal Cinema has undergone an extensive transformation.
-The new owners have worked hard to retain as much of the existing heritage & history of the cinema throughout the works while adding modern comforts and facilities.
-The cinema is of huge importance to the people of Youghal and your memories.
-We look forward to bringing this incredible part of history back to life this summer.
+Throughout 2017 and 2018, the Regal Cinema underwent an extensive transformation.
+The new owners worked hard to retain as much of the existing heritage & history of the cinema throughout the works while adding modern comforts and facilities.
+The cinema is hugely important to the people of Youghal and your memories.
+The incredible venue combines beautiful interiors (by Youghal-based Ned O’Connell Interiors), modern cinema technology, and a friendly welcome for a unique cinema experience.